Sara-Imanian/medical-tourism-package-recommender/README.md

 # Medical Tourism Package Recommender

-A Natural Language Processing (NLP) project that recommends the most suitable medical tourism package based on a patient's text description.
+A Natural Language Processing (NLP) project that predicts the most appropriate medical tourism package based on a patient's medical description using TensorFlow and Keras.

-## Features

-- Text preprocessing
-- Label encoding
-- Tokenization
-- Sequence padding
-- Embedding layer
-- Neural network classification
-- Medical package prediction

-## Packages
+## Available Medical Packages

 - Cardiac
 - Cosmetic